jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 };
 ```

-This defines a `Light` structure with attributes for the light source type, position, colour and attenuation constants.
-The `type` attribute will be used later to specify different types of light sources.
+This defines a `Light` structure with attributes for the light source position, colour and attenuation constants.
 Before we add additional light sources we are going to rewrite our fragment shader to use a data structure.

 ```glsl
 #version 300 es